-Unlike many indoor and outdoor lifts or straight boom lifts, rough terrain scissor lifts are ideal for outdoor use.
+Unlike many indoor and outdoor lifts or straight boom lifts, rough terrain scissor lifts are ideal for outdoor or off-road use.
 These robust models have reinforced tires that can tackle loose dirt, sharp rocks, and uneven surfaces.
 Most models also have four-wheel drive, making them easier to move, even on inclines.

 You can use rough terrain scissor lifts to raise workers and equipment above ground level on multi-level construction sites and ungraded job sites.
 However, you shouldn’t use these lifts on smooth surfaces since the tires can easily leave marks behind.

-Some lifts work safely only on level surfaces, but rough terrain scissor lifts can operate on inclines.
+Some lifts work safely only on level surfaces, but all terrain scissor lifts can operate on inclines.
 If you need one that can tackle slopes and outdoor use, look for a high gradeability rating.
 Models with 40 to 50 percent gradeability can climb and work on steep inclines.

 Many contractors need to use these lifts for jobs that have a fixed start and end date.
 If you need only one type of lift for a particular construction project, a scissor lift rental can save you money and hassle.